polaroi8d/cactoide/README.md

 #### What is it?

 A mobile-first event RSVP platform that lets you create events, share unique URLs, and collect RSVPs without any registration required.
+With built-in federation, discover and share events across a decentralized network of instances.

 ### ✨ Features

-- **🎯 Instant Event Creation** - Create events in seconds with our streamlined form.
+**🎯 Instant Event Creation** - Create events in seconds with our streamlined form.
 No accounts, no waiting, just pure efficiency.

-- **🔗 One-Click Sharing** - Each event gets a unique, memorable URL.
+**🔗 One-Click Sharing** - Each event gets a unique, memorable URL.
 Share instantly via any platform or messaging app.

+**🌐 Federation** - Connect with other Cactoide instances to discover events across the network.
+Share your public events and creating a decentralized event discovery network.

-- **🔍 All-in-One Clarity** - No more scrolling through endless chats and reactions.
+**🔍 All-in-One Clarity** - No more scrolling through endless chats and reactions.
 See everyone's availability and responses neatly in one place.

-- **📅 iCal Integration** - One-tap add-to-calendar via ICS/webcal links.
+**📅 iCal Integration** - One-tap add-to-calendar via ICS/webcal links.
 Works with Apple Calendar, Google Calendar, and Outlook, with automatic time zone handling.

-- **👤 No Hassle, No Sign-Ups** - Skip registrations and endless forms.
+**👤 No Hassle, No Sign-Ups** - Skip registrations and endless forms.
 Unlike other event platforms, you create and share instantly — no accounts, no barriers.

-- **🛡️ Smart Limits** - Choose between unlimited RSVPs or set a limited capacity.
+**🛡️ Smart Limits** - Choose between unlimited RSVPs or set a limited capacity.
 Perfect for any event size.

-- **✨ Effortless Simplicity** - Designed to be instantly clear and easy.
+**✨ Effortless Simplicity** - Designed to be instantly clear and easy.
 No learning curve — just open, create, and go.

 ### Quick Start